Bruce Campbell (historian)

-Bruce Mortimer Stanley Campbell, FBA, MRIA, MAE, FRHistS, FAcSS (born 11 June 1949) is a British economic historian.
-From 1995 to 2014, he was Professor of Medieval Economic History at Queen's University Belfast, where he remains an emeritus professor.
+Bruce Mortimer Stanley Campbell, FBA, MRIA, MAE, FRHistS, FAcSS (born 11 June 1949) is a British and Irish economic historian.
+From 1995 to 2014, he was Professor of Medieval Economic History at Queen's University Belfast, where he remains an emeritus professor and honorary professor.

 Career

 Bruce Mortimer Stanley Campbell was born in Hertfordshire on 11 June 1949 to Reginald Arthur Mortimer and Mary Campbell.
-After graduating from the University of Liverpool in 1970 with a first-class Bachelor of Arts degree in geography, Campbell completed his doctorate under the supervision of Dr Alan Baker at Darwin College, Cambridge, in 1975, with a thesis entitled "Field systems in eastern Norfolk during the Middle Ages: a study with particular reference to the demographic and agrarian changes of the fourteenth century".
-He lectured in geography at Queen's University Belfast from 1973 and the university appointed him to a readership in economic history in 1992; he remained in that post until his appointment as Professor of Medieval Economic History in 1995.
-According to his British Academy profile, his research relates to "the economic history of late-medieval Britain and Ireland, with particular reference to human-environment interactions during the 14th century and trends in agricultural output and productivity from the 13th to 19th centuries".
+He studied geography at the University of Liverpool, graduating with a first-class Bachelor of Arts honours degree in 1970; he then completed his doctorate under the supervision of Dr Alan Baker at Darwin College, Cambridge, in 1975.
+His thesis was on "Field systems in eastern Norfolk during the Middle Ages: a study with particular reference to the demographic and agrarian changes of the fourteenth century".
+He lectured in geography at Queen's University Belfast from 1973 and was seconded to the Department of Economic History in 1989.
+A committed teacher, he was promoted to a readership in 1992 and appointed Professor of Medieval Economic History in 1995.
+His research has spanned the eleventh to the nineteenth centuries with a primary focus on the economic and environmental history of late medieval Britain and Ireland.

 Honours

 Campbell was elected a Fellow of the Royal Historical Society in 2001, an Academician of Social Sciences (later renamed Fellow of the Academy of Social Sciences) two years later, and a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences, in 2009.
 He has also been a Member of the Royal Irish Academy since 1997 and a Member of the Academia Europaea since 2013.
-He also won the Economic History Association's Arthur H. Cole Prize in 1984, and his book English Seigniorial Agriculture 1250–1450 (2000) was named proxime accesit for the Royal Historical Society's Whitfield Prize in 2000.
-He was the dedicatee of a festschrift edited by Maryanne Kowaleski, John Langdon and Phillipp Schofield: Peasants and Lords in the Medieval English Economy: Essays in Honour of Bruce M. S. Campbell (Brepols, 2015).
+He won the Economic History Association's Arthur H. Cole Prize in 1984, and his book English Seigniorial Agriculture 1250–1450 (2000) was named proxime accesit for the Royal Historical Society's Whitfield Prize in 2000.
+Campbell’s Book, The Great Transition: Climate, Disease, and Society in the Late Medieval World, published by Cambridge University Press in 2016, was shortlisted for the Turku Book Prize of the European Society for Environmental History and received the Economic History Association’s biennial György Ránki Prize in 2017.
+He has delivered keynote lectures at international conferences, gave the Tawney Memorial Lecture to the Economic History Society in 2008, and served as the Ellen McArthur Lecturer at the University of Cambridge in 2012-13.
+He was the dedicatee of a festschrift edited by Maryanne Kowaleski, John Langdon and Phillipp Schofield: Peasants and Lords in the Medieval English Economy: Essays in Honour of Bruce M. S. Campbell (Brepols, 2015, which contains a bibliography of his published works to that date.